fadillzzz/korepi-tools/README.md

 You'll want to have at least Node 18 or newer.
 Don't forget to install the dependencies with `npm i`.

+## How to Use

+1. Extract the zip file from the [releases](https://github.com/fadillzzz/korepi-tools/releases) page into the same folder as Korepi.
+2. Rename your Korepi launcher to `korepi.exe`.
+3. Start `injector.exe` as admin.

 ## How to Use (Local auth)

 1. Launch Korepi once without any license, and it should give you a hardware ID.